Harivansh-coder/Multithreading/README.md

 # Multithreading
 Multithreading is a way of achieving multitasking.<br/> In multithreading, the concept of threads is used.<br/>
-An thread is smallest unit of a process.<br/>
+An thread is the smallest unit of a process.<br/>
 A simple example of multithreading in python.<br/>

 ## About